Multi-Source Position and Direction-of-Arrival Estimation Based on Euclidean Distance Matrices

 Two sets of experiments are conducted for several simulated scenarios with two sources and six microphones in a room with mild background noise and reverberation.
-The results of the first experiment considering spatially distributed microphones show that the proposed EDM-based method consistently outperforms the SRP-based method in estimating the of the sources for all considered positions.
-Similarly, the results of the second experiment considering compact microphone arrays show that the proposed EDM-based method also outperforms the SRP-based method in estimating the DOAs of the sources for all considered distances between the sources and the microphone array.
-Since the EDM-based methods reduce or eliminate the number of continuous variables that need to be optimized, the runtime can be considerably reduced compared to the SRP-based methods (about 380 times for position estimation and about 25 times for DOA estimation).
+The results of the first experiment considering spatially distributed microphones show that the proposed EDM-based method outperforms the SRP-based method in estimating the positions of the sources for all considered distances between the sources and the microphone array.
+Similarly, the results of the second experiment considering compact microphone arrays show that the proposed EDM-based method also consistently outperforms the SRP-based method in estimating the DOAs of the sources. \reb{In terms of computational complexity, the complexities of the EDM-based methods grow combinatorially with the number of microphones and the number of candidate TDOA estimates, whereas the complexities of SRP-based methods only grow quadratically in terms of the number of microphones.
+At the same time, the EDM-based methods reduce the number of continuous variables that need to be jointly optimized, resulting in lower run times.}

 This paper is organized as follows.
 In Section \ref{sec: Theory}, we introduce the acoustic scenario and the theoretical background and properties of EDMs.
 After reviewing the EDM-based position estimation method for a single source, we extend this method for multi-source position estimation in Section \ref{sec: EDM-Based Position Estimation}.
 In Section \ref{sec: EDM DOA Estimation} we propose EDM-based methods for single-source and multi-source DOA estimation considering far-field sources and compact microphone arrays.
 After discussing the baseline SRP-based method in Section \ref{sec: SRP-PHAT}, we compare the performance of the EDM-based and SRP-based methods for multi-source position and DOA estimation in Section \ref{sec: Evaluation}.